 Picnicking Near Tomales Bay Oyster Farm

-Sunday 9am to 3pm for shellfish sales.
-Please come early to pick up your Holiday oyster orders.
-Please call or email to place an order and schedule a pick up appointment.
+Sunday 9am to 5pm for shellfish sales.
+Please come early to pick up your oysters.
+If you need more than 500 oysters Please call or email to place an order and schedule a pick up appointment.

 There is no picnicking or parties allowed at TBOC!
 We are open for wholesale everyday, please call or email for more information.